-The market is not yet mature and it is important to find a piece of software that works for your business, with different offering focussed on best serving different parts of the end to end process.
+The field service management market is not yet mature and it’s important to find a piece of software that works for your business.
+With different offerings focussed on best serving different parts of the end to end process.

-Personally I expect over time that through either development or acquisition these differences will level out, but right now you will most likely need to make trade-offs in terms of where your biggest pain points are.
+We expect over time that through either development or acquisition these differences will level ou.
+But right now you will most likely need to make trade-offs in terms of where your biggest pain points are.

 Benefits of Field Service Management

-There are a number of benefits of FSM software in businesses that send workers out to sites to undertake their work
+There are a number of benefits of field service management software in businesses that send workers out to sites to undertake their work

-Once the initial bedding-in period is passed, we’ve seen clients save up to 30% of their office staff time by switching to a FSM tool, allowing them to grow revenue much faster than costs.
+Once the initial bedding-in period is passed, we’ve seen clients save up to 30% of their office staff time by switching to a field service management tool.
+Allowing them to grow revenue much faster than costs.

-Giving your admin team in the office a simple view of where everyone is supposed to be, and when, can be very powerful.
+Giving your office team a simple view of where everyone is supposed to be, and when, can be very powerful.

-Finally there’s what we like to called “waste”.
-This includes the amount of time you are paying staff not to be either working or travelling to a job but also the time and materials used on jobs that don’t get accurately tracked and are therefore not properly billed for.
+This includes the amount of time you’re paying staff not to be either working or travelling to a job.
+But also the time and materials used on jobs that don’t get accurately tracked and are therefore not properly billed.

-When you invoice a customer wrongly there are two options, either you over-charge or you under-charge.
+When you invoice a customer incorrectly there are two options, either you over-charge or you under-charge.

 In the event of an over-charge most customers are going to query and correct it.
-In the case of under-charging though (or worse – not even invoicing at all), how many customers are really going to chase you to bill them more?
+In the case of under-charging, or worse – not invoicing at all, how many customers are going to chase you to bill them more?
 Of course some will, but many won’t.

-We’ve seen businesses that have discovered they were missing almost 10% of their invoice values due to missing line items, unreadable/damaged paper records from the engineer or simply not having automated processes in place to make sure invoices were issued.
+We’ve seen businesses that have discovered they were missing almost 10% of their invoice values due to missing line items, unreadable/damaged paper records, or simply not having automated processes in place to make sure invoices were issued.

 What features do I need?

-Depending on the scale of your business and what tools you already have, you may need some or all of these components in your FSM software:
+Depending on the scale of your business and what tools you already have, you may need some or all of these components in your field service management software:

 Customer Relationship Management (CRM)

-You may already have on in place in your business, in which case you’ll want to know whether it integrates with your field service management software but if not, the best FSM platforms can provide this capability for you, allowing you to simplify the number of systems your business uses, saving both cost and effort.
+You may already have on in place in your business, in which case you’ll want to know whether it integrates with your field service management software.
+But if not, the best field service management platforms can provide this capability for you.
+Allowing you to simplify the number of systems your business uses, saving both cost and effort.

 The ability for your customers to request you undertake work and book it directly via your website.
-This may seem scary at first, but most of these tools allow customers to indicate when they’d like you to do the work, and allow your admin staff to actually book the appointment for the job (see work scheduling below) and allowing your customers to use another channel to book work in simply makes it easier for them to use you, especially for repeat jobs, servicing etc
+This may seem scary at first, but most of these tools allow customers to indicate when they’d like you to do the work and allow your admin staff to book the appointment for the job.
+Allowing your customers to use another channel to book work in makes it easier for them to use you, especially for repeat jobs.

-For many businesses there is a need to produce a quote before undertaking work.
-Depending on the complexity of your quote process, you may be able to do all or some of it directly in the FSM tool, and potentially also allow customers to electronically sign it there too, reducing friction for the sale and lowering the chances of a dispute later.
+For many businesses, there is a need to produce a quote before undertaking work.
+Depending on the complexity of your quote process, you may be able to do all or some of it directly in the field service management tool.
+Potentially also allowing customers to electronically sign it there and then.
+Reducing friction for the sale and lowering the chances of a dispute later.

 A key requirement for this software usually involves helping to schedule and track the work itself.
-Depending on whether your staff are visiting multiple sites each day or one site for multiple days, this may be more of less complex.
-Done right, this can also allow you to automatically remind your customers of an upcoming visit, reducing the changes of access and similar problems.
+Depending on whether your staff are visiting multiple sites each day or one site for multiple days, this may be more or less complex.
+Done right, this can also allow you to automatically remind your customers of an upcoming visit.
+Reducing the chances of access and similar problems.

-A FSM tool should also allow workers who are on-site to make any amendments to the work undertaken, such as additional parts needed etc, directly in the job, ensuring they don’t get forgotten about.
+A field service management tool should also allow workers who are on-site to make any amendments to the work undertaken.
+Such as additional parts needed directly in the job, ensuring they don’t get forgotten about.

-You may also want to track staff time on a job and have the ability to bulk reassign work in the event of absence, and both of these features are available in some FSM software.
+You may also want to track staff time on a job and have the ability to bulk reassign work in the event of absence.
+Both of these features are available in some field service management software.

-A more advanced feature, and less common is the ability to track inventory.
-Some packages allow you to track inventory down to individual van level and if your business requires high volume of parts or spares, this may be an important feature for you.
+A more advanced feature, and less common, is the ability to track inventory.
+Some packages allow you to track inventory down to individual van level.
+And if your business requires a high volume of parts or spares, this may be an important feature for you.

-Be aware though that with only a few FSM packages currently supporting this, it may mean you have to take compromises elsewhere to get it.
+Be aware though that with only a few field service management packages currently supporting this, it may mean you have to make compromises elsewhere to get it.

-We’re expecting to see more FSM software offering this feature over the next few years though so it’s something worth thinking about.
+We’re expecting to see more field service management software offering this feature over the next few years so it’s something worth thinking about.

 Ultimately you do the work to get paid – so invoicing is an important part of any business.
-You may already be using your accounting software to generate invoices but it’s worth looking into whether FSM software can help in this area.
+You may already be using your accounting software to generate invoices.
+But it’s worth looking into whether field service management software can help in this area.

-By integrating your invoicing into the same end to end process as the quoting and job scheduling you have a single item of work that has all relevant information, parts, costs etc already attached to it.
+By integrating your invoicing into the same end to end process as the quoting and job scheduling you have a single item of work that has all relevant information attached to it.
 This means that by generating an invoice directly from it you know you’re billing for what the field worker used, and nothing gets lost.

-If you’re using a modern cloud accounting package like Quickbooks or Xero, you’ll find that many FSM tools integrate with it, meaning that they can generate the invoice and automatically update your accounting system.
+If you’re using a modern cloud accounting package like Quickbooks or Xero, you’ll find that many field service management tools integrate with it.
+Meaning that they can generate the invoice and automatically update your accounting system.
 This potentially removes a repetitive manual task from your business.

-Be aware of your requirements on invoicing from the start however since not all FSM packages talk to all accounting ones so you’ll want to pick one that works with what you’ve got.
+Be aware of your requirements on invoicing from the start, however.
+Since not all field service management packages talk to all accounting ones.
+So you’ll want to pick one that works with what you’ve got.
 Or if you plan to introduce one, plan ahead and get a pairing that works.

-Sadly, older standalone accounting software often does not support modern connectivity standards and so will not integrate with most FSM tools.
-In this case you will need to think carefully about your processes for doing invoice production as simply as possible.
+Sadly, older standalone accounting software often does not support modern connectivity standards and so will not integrate with most field service management tools.
+In this case, you will need to think carefully about your processes for doing invoice production.
 However, at least the information is on a system, not a scrap of paper in someone’s van!

-Most FSM software also integrates with popular online payment tools such as Stripe, Paypal or GoCardless (either directly or via your accounting platform), allowing you to provide an electronic invoice with a “Pay Now” button, streamlining the collection of payments from your customers.
+Most field service management software also integrate with popular online payment tools such as Stripe, Paypal or GoCardless (either directly or via your accounting platform).
+Allowing you to provide an electronic invoice with a “Pay Now” button.
+Streamlining the collection of payments from your customers.

 Introducing field service management software is an opportunity to improve the reporting you undertake on your business.
 Many have some reporting element built-in.